User Management & Security

 Supports inbound authentication, outbound authentication and change password request for the authentication service

 Provides some level of protection against an active attacker

 LDAP (Lightweight Directory Access Protocol) is an authentication protocol that allows a remote access server to forward a user's log-on password to an authentication server to determine whether access can be allowed to a given system.
 LDAP is based on a client/server model.
-The switch acts as a client to the LDAP server.
-A remote user (the remote administrator) interacts only with the switch, not with the back-end server and database.
+The appliance acts as a client to the LDAP server.
+A remote user (the remote administrator) interacts only with the appliance, not with the back-end server and database.